Volunteer at Counterpart

-Volunteers are vital to the work of Counterpart, and we are fortunate to have a group of motivated and committed women who continually inspire and inform us.
+Volunteers are vital to the work of Counterpart.
+All our volunteers have experienced breast or a gynaecological cancer and understand what it can be like.
 Our volunteers come from diverse backgrounds and bring with them many skills and qualities (read some of their stories here).
-They range in age as well as in their personal experience of cancer.
-Counterpart encourages the participation of volunteers in the development and operation of the service.
+They range in age as well as their personal experience of breast or a gynaecological cancer.
+Counterpart encourages the participation of volunteers in the development and operation of our service.

 Other ways to get involved

 Our Program Volunteers are women who have experienced breast or a gynaecological cancer and assist with Counterpart programs that support women.
 Working as a Program Volunteer, either in our library or helping with our mail-outs, may be a springboard to becoming a Peer Support Volunteer in the future; for others it’s a way to volunteer for a service they themselves may have used and value in a way that suits them.
 Find out more about these volunteer roles in our information sheet: Download the PDF

 We also recognise that people may want to contribute to the service but share their experiences in a different capacity.
 This might be people who are partners or carers, people who live in rural and regional Victoria, or younger women who have to balance various commitments.
 If so, please consider contacting us.

 Would you like to know more?

 For even more information please contact our Team Leader Operations/Volunteer Coordinator:

 Current volunteers can access more information on our Volunteer Portal.